 - Beetroot and Goat's Cheese Tart

 Have you made this Mushroom Wellington Recipe?
 Rate it and leave me a comment below to let me know what you think!

 - 1 medium red onion (150g) peeled, cut in half lengthways and sliced

 - 280 g chestnut/brown mushrooms (approx 4 cups) wiped clean then sliced

 - 4 cloves of garlic minced

-- 1 tbsp fresh chopped tarragon
+- 1 tablespoon fresh chopped tarragon

-- 1 tbsp red wine optional
+- 1 tablespoon red wine optional

 - 100 g cooked chestnuts (approx ¾ cup)

 - 100 g baby spinach ( approx 3 ⅓ cups)